wpm/mycroft/README.md

 Mycroft implements two kinds of word-embedding models.

+* __Recurrent neural network__

+  300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/)vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
+  A recurrent neural network (either a GRU or an LSTM) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.

+* __Convolutional network__

+  This works the same as the recurrent neural network, except that it summarizes the sentence embedding matrices with a 1-dimensional convolutional network instead of a recurrent neural network.

-* __Neural bag of words__
+* __Bag of words__

-  300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) vectors are used to embed the tokens in the text.
+  The same GloVe vectors are used to embed the tokens in the text.
   A softmax layer uses the average of the token embeddings to make a label prediction.

-* __Neural text sequence__

-  The same GloVe vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
-  A recursive neural network (either a GRU or an LSTM) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.

 Run `mycroft demo` to see a quick example of the command line syntax and data formats.